5yncr/frontend/docs/index.rst

 5yncr frontend
 ==============

-The 5yncr frontend is simply a flask app.
+The 5yncr frontend is simply a flask [1]_ app.
 It will automatically connect to the backend if the backend is running.
 All the heavy lifting happens in the backend.

+..
+[1] It's actually a quart app, which is a flask re-implementation that uses
+    python's asyncio.

 .. toctree::
     :maxdepth: 1